 Other federal agencies may require that payment be made by transferring funds via the Department of Treasury's Intra-Governmental Payment and Collection (IPAC) system.
 If the providing agency requires that payment be made via the IPAC system, the purchasing CO will provide the agency location code in Form AO 368 (Interagency Agreement) or provide it in the other federal agency's form.
 These set forth the accounting information for both the providing and purchasing agencies besides other relevant details.
 Because IPAC transfers can only be accomplished at the AO, the CO will seek assistance, if necessary, from the AO Accounting and Financial Systems Division (AFSD) and ensure that the form is properly completed, executed, and a copy forwarded to AFSD.
 The chief judge, FPD, or FJC Director (or PLO, if delegated) must sign the form as the Authorizing Official, indicating concurrence.
-The PE will sign the form at the AO.
-These discussions should be carried out and all the funding issues resolved before requesting chief judge, FPD, FJC Director, PLO or PE approval of the IA or MOU.
+These discussions should be carried out and all the funding issues resolved before requesting chief judge, FPD, FJC Director, or PLO approval of the IA or MOU.